AnakamaTH/minecraft-batch-tool/README.md

 # Minecraft Batch Tool
 You hate teaching that one friend what to do every time you wanna play a modded server or just for him to download optimization mods?
 Well this program will be pretty useful for you, just send them this and... tell them to install Fabric.

+Not so useful considering that files here are embedded and doesn't have all versions, downloadable soon but the offline version will be keeped.

 ## Features

  -  Java 8, 21 and 24 installer.